Skip to content

 • 150 deaths

-These alarming numbers highlight the need for thorough fire prevention and safety protocols in all workplaces.
+These alarming figures underscore the urgent need for thorough fire prevention protocols and adherence to OSHA regulations in all workplaces.

 • Identify major fire hazards: List all major fire hazards in your workplace.
 Include detailed procedures for handling and storing flammable materials, identify potential ignition sources, and specify the necessary fire protection equipment to control each hazard.